vshotarov/lamya/docs/source/theme-framework.rst

    accepted CLI arguments, can also be given in the config file.

 The second way of specifying theme options is directly as arguments in the CLI.
-Since they can have any arbitrary names, pygeon requires the following naming rules to be met when using this method:
+Since they can have any arbitrary names, lamya requires the following naming rules to be met when using this method:

 1. flags that represent switches with an implied value, which don't require a